-If you’re going to get a TNW ASR, it makes sense to get the kit that includes the matching backpack.
+If you’re going to get a TNW Aero Survival Rifle, it makes sense to get the kit that includes the matching backpack.
 This pack is intended to be used both as a survival pack and the transport bag for the ASR.
-Te bag is designed with separate compartments to hold three 16-inch ASR barrels as well as separate bolt heads for the various calibers supported by your system.
+The bag is designed with separate compartments to hold three 16-inch ASR barrels as well as separate bolt heads for the various calibers supported by your system.
 The bag retails for $99, and I think it’s a well worth the extra Benjamin.

 In the photo below, you can see how the disassembled rifle is stored in the backpack, along with room for three extra barrels: